 New cardmembers who qualify can spend $1,000 on purchases within 3 months from account opening for a one-time bonus of 20,000 miles.
-Miles don’t expire and this offer has no limit on the number of miles you can earn.
+Miles won’t expire for the life of the account and there’s no limit to how many you can earn.
 The Capital One® VentureOne® Rewards Credit Card has no annual fee and no foreign transaction fees.

 Capital One® Secured Mastercard® (pictured on the left) is for those who want to build or rebuild credit.

-You can get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness and your credit line may be increased after making your first five monthly payments on-time with no additional deposit required.
+You can get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness and get access to a higher credit line after making your first 5 monthly payments on time with no additional deposit needed.
 The Capital One® Secured Mastercard® has no annual fee.

 [Related: Build Credit]